Being single on Valentine’s Day doesn’t mean you have to miss out on all the fun.

 Take the time to Netflix and chill with snacks.
 Pick up a bag of Garrett Popcorn after work (make it a large bag).
 Then head home to watch ‘You’ to remind yourself that being single on Valentine’s Day is way better than being stalked by a massively creepy Joe Goldberg or being in a toxic relationship.
 If you don’t have a Netflix account, treat yourself to one on your credit card.

 2. Spa for one (or with your BFF)

 Plenty of spas have packages around Valentine’s Day so take full advantage.
 Award-winning Ikeda Spa’s “Love You Always Single Package” offers a great way to wind down after work and uh-hum “pre-date”.
-It starts with a 30-minute onsen soak, followed by a white rose therapy massage that helps moisturise skin and reduce skin pigmentation.
+It starts with a 30-minute onsen soak, followed by an Elemental Aromatherapy massage that helps moisturise skin and reduce skin pigmentation.

 But if you are looking for a massage to release tense muscles, head on over here for some other affordable massage ideas!

 Avoid overpriced Valentine’s Day menus at restaurants.
 Instead, unite your single friends and head to Wild Bar for their 5-7pm oyster deal.
 You can get 3 oysters for just $5, play some beer pong, enjoy a tipple or two and sing to your single heart’s content in their karaoke room (free to use for patrons).
 The next day, make your attached friends jealous by sharing how much your bill was, and how much dining cashback and rebates you got on your credit card.